 The subject of the Supervisory Board meeting held by video conference on 01 April 2020 was initially the detailed report by the Board of Directors on the progress of the acquisition of DeGiro B.V., in particular the approval process by the Dutch supervisory authorities.
 The DNO application submitted to DNB at the end of February 2020 was also discussed in this context.
 The Board of Directors also reported on the review routinely carried out by the supervisory authorities in the IT area in accordance with section 44 of the KWG, which was completed in March 2020 with satisfactory results.
-In addition, the Supervisory Board dealt with business continuity management, which has proven successful - not least due to the disciplined investments made in the IT infrastructure in recent years - even in the face of the increased demands on the stability of the IT systems in the wake of the COVID 19 pandemic.
-Finally, the establishment of a virtual option program ("Stock Appreciation Right Plan 2020") designed as a so-called Long Term Incentive Plan (LTIP) for the issue of stock appreciation rights to members of the Board of Directors and employees of flatexDEGIRO AG as well as to members of the management and employees of companies affiliated with flatexDEGIRO AG was discussed.
+In addition, the Supervisory Board dealt with business continuity management, which has proven successful - not least due to the disciplined investments made in the IT systems in the wake of the COVID 19 pandemic.
+Finally, the establishment of a virtual option program ("Stock Appreciation Right Plan 2020") designed as a so-called Long Term Incentive Plan (LTIP) for the issue of stock appreciation rights to members of the Board of Directors and employees of companies affiliated with flatexDEGIRO AG was discussed.